iKeaght/2DSnakeSDL2/README.md

 # How to use
-You can clone the repository or download the snake.zip file (it is windows only). <br>
+You can clone the repository and run it on any IDE or download the snake.zip file (it is windows only) and open the executable `2DSnakeSDL2.exe` file. <br>
 I only built and ran it on Windows 10, but SDL2 is multiplatform, so you should be able to get it to build on anything so long as you understand your local OS's build system.

 # Snake game